JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 }
 ```

+TODO: Talk about packing/SOA

-There are again two compute dispatches, with the first pass doing initial and temporal resampling, and the second pass doing spatial resampling.
+There are again two compute dispatches, with the first pass doing initial and temporal resampling, and the second pass doing spatial resampling and shading.

 #### GI Initial Sampling